aferrodelgado/project-3/README.md

   - Bar graph showing top paying industries

 - **Questions:**
-  - What skills are in the highest demand for analytics?
+  - What skills are in the highest demand for data science?
 (Amanda Delgado)
   - Which industries are in the most demand in the United States?
 (Latifah Jones)
   - What locations are hiring the most?
 (Floris Cash)
   - Comparing market trends overtime?
 (Sebastian Andreu)